waseemdev/vscode-flutter.xml-layout/README.md

   //
   // here you can add you own logic and call the variables and methods
-  // from the XML file. e.g. <Text text="ctrl.myText" />
+  // within the XML file. e.g. <Text text="ctrl.myText" />
   //

   @override